johnmholmes/LCC_2Servo_10in_16out/README.md

   - A0 to A7
   - B0 to B7
   - These pins can source a maximium of about 20 milliamps so current limiting resistors are required to protect the module.

+- Board Manager used for testing ESP32 by Espressif version 3.3.10
+- Third party Libraries required to be installed.
+- You need to have the OpenLCB_Single_Thread Library Version 0.1.19
+- ESP32Servo.h needs to be installed from the Arduino Library Manager version 3.2.1
+- ACAN_ESP32 3.0.3